 Mrs. Harris is also a leader in the Democratic Party.
 She worked for State Senator Len Bodack and has served as 26th Ward Democratic Chairwoman for over a decade.
 She has fought for quality education for Pittsburgh students and served as Board President of the Pittsburgh Public Schools, receiving several awards in that arena, also.

 Some of Mrs. Harris' notable achievements on City Council include the creation of a Free Spay + Neuter Program for City residents, that has helped control our stray animal population, and her work on Council's legislation that dedicated parking tax revenue towards the City's pension fund, preventing a State takeover.
-She also co-sponsored 'Billboard Tax' legislation, that could help raise revenue from an industry that has not been paying their fair share.
+She also co-sponsored 'Billboard Tax' legislation, which could help raise revenue from an industry that has not been paying their fair share.

 Mrs. Harris credits her ability to give so much to making Pittsburgh a better place to live to her faith and family.
 She is an involved member of St. Mathew’s Lutheran Church in historic East Allegheny and the proud mother of three and grandmother of four.